samlam369/Google-Keep-Memo-Pad/README.md

 - The extension is loaded from the `chrome-google-keep-full-screen` directory, using our [custom fork](https://github.com/samlam369/chrome-google-keep-full-screen) which contains Electron compatibility modifications.
 - The extension provides full-screen note viewing capability, with a toggle button in the note toolbar.
 - When opening a note, it automatically enters full-screen mode to maximize the note viewing experience.
+- The fullscreen extension fork will now be automatically downloaded during `npm install`.

 ### Updating Both Repositories